Home Study Checklist for Foster Care: What to Prepare and What to Expect

 Most states also require checks on any adult who regularly spends significant time in the home, even if they do not live there full-time.
 Grandparents who babysit regularly or a college-age child who comes home frequently may be included.

-Background check results can take two to eight weeks.
+Background check results can take weeks.
 Fingerprinting appointments often have limited availability.
 Schedule these early.

 A prior criminal record does not automatically disqualify you.
 Many agencies evaluate arrests versus convictions, how long ago an offense occurred, and whether the offense is relevant to child safety.
-Drug offenses and DUI convictions from many years prior are often evaluated case by case.
-Convictions for violent crimes or sex offenses against minors are typically disqualifying.
+State rules and waiver standards determine whether particular offenses are disqualifying.

 Free Download